Livorno Tuscany, Italy Travel Guide

 International arrivals at Livorno's port from outside the Schengen Area undergo standard passport and customs control upon disembarkation.

-For international flights, plan to arrive at the airport 2-3 hours before departure.
-For trains, 15-30 minutes typically suffice.
+For international flights, aim to get to the airport 2-3 hours before departure.
+For train journeys, 15-30 minutes typically suffice.
 Confirm specific timing with your transport operator.